WeZZard/MyWorks/2023-08-08-swift-macro-revisited-the-strengths/index.md

 Macro.

-To grasp this, we must first comprehend the problems that existing Swift language features like function, type and module have managed to solve and their limitations.
+To grasp this, we must first comprehend the problems that existing Swift language features, such as functions, types, and modules, have managed to solve and their limitations.
 The key to understanding what set Swift Macro apart lies in this exploration.

 ## An Exploration of Existing Reuse Features